longod/Hanafuda/README.md

   - Engine uses D3D9, so do not add DXT10 header.
   - Mipmaps can be either.
 If there are generated, it can be reused when playing on 3D is supported.

+### Localization
+- See MWSE [Mod Translations](https://mwse.github.io/MWSE/guides/mod-translations/) for basic instructions
+- Apart from the game's locale, the terms are replaced with the original language by config.
+Please keep the original language and replacement code.

 ## TODO
 - See [Project page](https://github.com/longod/Hanafuda/projects?query=is%3Aopen)